-Sedating anti-depressants, benzodiazepines and zolpidem are common drugs used to treat insomnia.
+Sedatives, such as benzodiazepines or barbiturates, are common drugs to treat insomnia.
 It is important that any insomnia treatment drugs are used exactly as prescribed, because some are meant for short term use, and others long term, and some can be habit forming.
 A combination of alternative therapies and drugs seems to be the most effective solution to cases of chronic insomnia.

 Side effects may occur as the result of taking any drugs.
 It is recommended to take drugs only when necessary, and under the advice and monitoring of a healthcare professional.

 These three approaches are not mutually exclusive.
 A woman may use different approaches at different times or any combination of them, depending on the duration and severity of symptoms.
 Today more and more women find that dealing with menopause symptoms is best accomplished via a combination of healthy lifestyle and alternative treatments.